yanghengtang/tp/docs/UserGuide.md

 ## Doctor Management Features

-These are a list of features that help you manage the records of doctor:
+This is the list of features that help you manage the records of doctor:
 - [Adding doctor](#adding-a-doctor--add_d)
 - [Listing doctor](#listing-all-doctor--list_d)
 - [Viewing doctor](#viewing-a-doctor--view_d)